Speech balloon: History

-One of the earliest antecedents to the modern speech bubble were the "speech scrolls", wispy lines that connected first-person speech to the mouths of the speakers in Mesoamerican art between 600 and 900 AD.
+One of the earliest antecedents to the modern speech bubble was the "speech scroll", a wispy line that connected first-person speech to the mouth of the speaker in Mesoamerican art between 600 and 900 CE.

-Earlier, paintings, depicting stories in subsequent frames, using descriptive text resembling bubbles-text, were used in murals, one such example witten in Greek, dating to the 2nd century, found in Capitolias, today in Jordan.
+Earlier, paintings, depicting stories in subsequent frames, using descriptive text resembling bubbles-text, were used in murals, one such example written in Greek, dating to the 2nd century, found in Capitolias, today in Jordan.

 In Western graphic art, labels that reveal what a pictured figure is saying have appeared since at least the 13th century.
 These were in common European use by the early 16th century.
 Word balloons (also known as "banderoles") began appearing in 18th-century printed broadsides, and political cartoons from the American Revolution (including some published by Benjamin Franklin) often used them—as did cartoonist James Gillray in Britain.
 They later became disused, but by 1904 had regained their popularity, although they were still considered novel enough to require explanation.
 With the development of the comics industry during the 20th century, the appearance of speech balloons has become increasingly standardized, though the formal conventions that have evolved in different cultures (USA as opposed to Japan, for example) can be quite distinct.

-In the UK in 1825 The Glasgow Looking Glass, regarded as the world's first comic magazine, was created by English satirical cartoonist William Heath.
+In the UK in 1825 The Glasgow Looking Glass, regarded as the world's first comics magazine, was created by English satirical cartoonist William Heath.
 Containing the world's first comic strip, it also made it the first to use speech bubbles.

 Richard F. Outcault's Yellow Kid is generally credited as the first American comic strip character.
 His words initially appeared on his yellow shirt, but word balloons very much like those used presently were added almost immediately, as early as 1896.
 By the start of the 20th century, word balloons were ubiquitous; since that time, few American comic strips and comic books have relied on captions, notably Hal Foster's Prince Valiant and the early Tarzan comic strip during the 1930s.
 In Europe, where text comics were more common, the adoption of speech balloons was slower, with well-known examples being Alain Saint-Ogan's Zig et Puce (1925), Hergé's The Adventures of Tintin (1929), and Rob-Vel's Spirou (1938).

+Speech balloons are not necessarily popular or well-known in all parts of the world.
+During the Gulf War, an American propaganda leaflet that used a thought bubble proved puzzling to Iraqi soldiers: according to one PSYOP specialist this was because the technique was not known in Iraq, and readers "had no idea why Saddam's head was floating in the air."